Brighton Corporation Tramways

 Brighton Corporation Tramways motorman's cap badge

-Brighton Corporation Tramways motorman's cap badge (1930s) — chrome and deep blue enamel.
+Brighton Corporation Tramways motorman's cap badge (1930s) — chrome and deep red enamel.
 Author's Collection.

 Brighton Corporation Tramways conductor's cap badge

-Brighton Corporation Tramways conductor's cap badge (1930s) — chrome and deep blue enamel.
+Brighton Corporation Tramways conductor's cap badge (1930s) — chrome and deep red enamel.
 With thanks to the National Tramway Museum).

 Senior staff